-Ifana Mahbub is an Assistant Professor in the Department of Electrical Engineering at the University of North Texas (UNT), where she is leading the Integrated Biomedical Circuits and Systems Laboratory (iBioCASL).
+Ifana Mahbub is an Assistant Professor and TI Early Career Chair holder in the Department of Electrical and Computer Engineering at the University of Texas at Dallas (UTD), where she is leading the Integrated Biomedical and RF Circuits and Systems Laboratory (iBioRFCASL).
+Before joining UTD, she was an Assistant Professor in the Electrical Engineering department at the University of North Texas for five years.
 Her research interests include energy-efficient circuits and systems design for wireless telemetry, power transfer, and signal processing applications for implantable optogenetic neuromodulation and self-powered system.
 She received the B.Sc. degree (2012) in Electrical and Electronic Engineering from the Bangladesh University of Engineering and Technology, and the Ph.D. degree (2017) in Electrical Engineering from the University of Tennessee, Knoxville.
 Dr. Mahbub is the recipient of the prestigious “Early Career Award” from the National Science Foundation (NSF) (2020) and the “Young Faculty Award” from DARPA (2021).
 In recognition of her outstanding research and teaching achievements, Professor Mahbub received the UNT College of Engineering’s PACCAR Distinguished Fellowship in 2020 and the Presidential Early Career Professorship Award in 2021.